 A direct lender knows that most people aren’t going to spend the time calling more than one or two banks.
 Getting the consumer to call in or fill out an online form is the expensive and challenging part.

-The incentive for a bank to stay attractive with low fees and rates with mortgage brokers is that brokers are bringing in their own clients.
+The incentive for a bank to stay attractive to mortgage brokers with low fees and rates is that brokers are bringing in their own clients.
 They’re often networking in the local communities with real estate agents and referrals.

 If the direct lender or bank doesn’t have to spend a lot on marketing, they can afford to charge the broker channel less.